czmole/personal-blog/content/posts/2020-02-19-does-index-on-varchar-make-performance-difference.md

  ---

 In the end, I used crc32 (PHP link as that's what I was using https://www.php.net/manual/en/function.crc32.php) which generates an integer value that is better when doing searches /indexes on MySQL and most RDBMS's.

+But I learned from that answer on stackoverflow.com when indexes on varchars gets into action and when they are not usefull.